elizabeth-poggie/elizabeth-poggie/_content/notes/22-user-interfaces.md

 - Airbnb
 - ... and so much more.

-If you are creating software in the modern age, you do it using `git`.
+If you are building software in the modern age, you are building it with `git`.

 # Version Control